This Fake Guacamole Recipe uses zucchini instead avocado to make a delicious sauce that replicates almost perfectly the most famous mexican sauce.

 Let me tell you about the ingredients.
-Because don’t get fooled by the name, this sauce still need some ingredients to make it “real”.
+Because don’t get fooled by the name, this fake sauce still need some ingredients to make it “real”.

 CILANTRO – Fresh cilantro add a nice flavour and aroma.
 Use more than suggested if you really like the flavour.

 ZUCCHINI – Use any type of green squash you can find, zucchini works wonder here.
 Mexican squash is in the authentic recipe, but again, not so easy to find outside Mexico.